crystal-linux/todo/README.md

 <h2> URGENT</h2>
 <ul>
 <li> <b> FORCE JASIO TO MAKE MOCKUPS DO NOT LISTEN TO HER EXCUSES</b>
+<li> Fix the screen locking on the iso
 </ul>
 <h2> IN PROGRESS</h2>
 <ul>